fraterrisus/walkthroughs/phantasie-1/index.md

 There's a few private houses at 6:00.
 One usually has Lords and Rangers, and the other has magic users (Sorcerers, Illusionists, Priests, etc.) so be careful if you decide to raid them.

 The Woodville Inn is at 7:00.
 From top to bottom, room #1 contains Kilmor the dwarf; you stole his armor from the [Dwarven Dungeon](#the-dwarven-dungeon) and met his friend `NISCOSNAT` in the [Cathedral](#the-cathedral).
-Kilnor tells you the sacred number `79`.
+Kilmor tells you the sacred number `79`.
 Room #2 is empty.
 If you try to enter Room #3 (say, to meet up with the smiling elves) you're arrested for trespassing and thrown in jail.

 Okay, that's all the fun and games.
 The plot arrow points us towards the Woodville Temple, which is at 9:00.
 The outer antechamber has two statues; break the S one and you're thrown in jail for vandalism.
 Break the N one and you have to fight a Minor Deity.
 Once you're a bit stronger (or willing to scum emulator save-states) he's worth 200,000 XP and $60,000 per kill, but for now leave the statue alone.
 Instead, approach the priest in the W wall.